A Coffee Lover’s Guide by Eliza Parker

 📍 75 9th Ave, New York, NY 10011 – Chelsea Market

-If there’s one thing I love more than a great cup of coffee, it’s a great cup of coffee with a freshly baked pastry on the side.
-Amy’s Bread inside Chelsea Market is a must-visit for both.
-They serve Fonte Coffee, a Seattle-based brand known for its rich, velvety espresso and smooth brews.
-Pair it with one of Amy’s legendary cinnamon challah knots or a slice of their decadent layer cakes, and you’ve basically found heaven in Chelsea.
-The spot has that old-school bakery charm with a hint of NYC bustle—exactly the kind of place I find myself “accidentally” stopping by whenever I’m in the area.
+If there is one thing I love more than a great cup of coffee, it is a great cup of coffee with something baked and unreasonable on the side.
+Amy’s Bread inside Chelsea Market is a must for both.
+They serve Fonte Coffee, a Seattle based brand known for rich espresso and smooth brews.
+Pair it with one of their cinnamon challah knots or a slice of layer cake and you have basically found heaven in Chelsea.
+It has that old school bakery charm with a hint of New York bustle, which is exactly the kind of place I find myself accidentally stopping by whenever I am in the area.